terabin/Gemini/README.md

 - When you press Alt together with another key with "Auto-hide menu-bar" on, it toggles menu bar.
 As it should not.
 Workaround: disable "Auto-hide menu-bar."
+- When deleting a script with under-scripts, if you choose not to delete under-scripts, it will throw a NullReferenceExeption.
+Somewhat critical bug.

 ## Features